iisys-sns/vad/README.md

   ```
   $ vad up de dysnomia de
   ```
-  The hostname search order needs to change to private-external-devices and then mullvad servers.
+  The hostname search order needs to change to private-external-devices and then Mullvad servers.
-  This makes the configuration step more complicated, is this worth it?
+  This makes the configuration step more complicated, is it worth it?

 ## Ideas